-The new MyWW Program has launched here in the U.S. It offers 3 plan options from which to choose: Green, Blue & Purple, each with a different ZeroPoints foods list and SmartPoints Budget.
+The new MyWW Program has launched here in the U.S. It offers 3 plan options from which to choose: Green, Blue and Purple, each with a different ZeroPoints foods list and SmartPoints Budget.

 The plan with the longest list of ZeroPoint foods (Purple) has the lowest SmartPoints Budget, and the plan with the shortest list of ZeroPoint foods (Green) has the highest SmartPoints Budget.

 The Purple Plan includes 300+ ZeroPoint foods from which to base your meals and snacks including fruits, vegetables, eggs, skinless chicken breast, skinless turkey breast, fish and seafood, corn, beans, peas, lentils, tofu, nonfat plain yogurt and cottage cheese potatoes, whole wheat pasta and grains.